gabrielkrieshok/digital-development-guide/docs/guide/topics/organization.md

 - [Global Digital Health Network](https://www.globaldigitalhealthnetwork.org) — Formerly the mHealth Working Group, created in 2009 by global health organizations for global health organizations, is a 3000+ person-strong networking forum for members from 108 countries to share information, engage with the broader community, and provide leadership in digital health for global public health.

 - [CGIAR](https://www.cgiar.org) — Global research partnership for a food secure future dedicated to reducing poverty, enhancing food and nutrition security, and improving natural resources.

+- [Civicus](https://civicus.org/) — Global alliance of civil society organisations and activists dedicated to strengthening citizen action and civil society throughout the world.
+(NEW)

+- [C4D Network](https://c4d.org/) — Global community of professionals working in Communication for Development.
+(NEW)

+- [Humanitarian Innovation Fund](http://www.elrha.org/hif/) — Supports organisations and individuals to identify, nurture and share innovative and scalable solutions to the challenges facing effective humanitarian assistance.
+(NEW)

+- [mySociety](https://www.mysociety.org/) — Not-for-profit social enterprise, based in the UK and working internationally, providing technology, research and data that help people to become active citizens.
+(NEW)